P0GL0L/python-cybersecurity-learning-path/stage-starters/stage_03/README.md

 - Proceed to `stage-starters/stage_04`
 - Add networking best practices (timeouts, caching, clean failures)
 - Continue treating your tooling like production code

+## What’s Next

+Proceed to `stage-starters/stage_0X+1`

+Do not continue until this stage is committed and pushed.